bensheldon/good_job/README.md

     2. `$ GOOD_JOB_MAX_THREADS=4 bundle exec good_job`
     3. `$ RAILS_MAX_THREADS=4 bundle exec good_job`
     4. Implicitly via Rails's database connection pool size (`ActiveRecord::Base.connection_pool.size`)

+### Migrating to GoodJob from a different ActiveJob backend

+If your application is already using an ActiveJob backend, you will need to install GoodJob to enqueue and perform newly created jobs _and_ finish performing pre-existing jobs on the previous backend.

+1. Enqueue newly created jobs on GoodJob either entirely by setting `ActiveJob::Base.queue_adapter = :good_job` or progressively via individual job classes:

+    ```ruby
+    # jobs/specific_job.rb
+    class SpecificJob < ApplicationJob
+      self.queue_adapter = :good_job
+      # ...
+    end
+    ```

+1. Continue running executors for both backends.
+For example, on Heroku it's possible to run [two processes](https://help.heroku.com/CTFS2TJK/how-do-i-run-multiple-processes-on-a-dyno) within the same dyno:
+    ```procfile
+    # Procfile
+    # ...
+    worker: bundle exec que ./config/environment.rb & bundle exec good_job & wait -n
+    ```

+1. Once you are confident that no unperformed jobs remain in the previous ActiveJob backend, code and configuration for that backend can be completely removed.

 ## Development